BenjaminRohlfing/technical-writing-portfolio/Dungeons & Dragons 5th Edition/README.md

 # D&D 5e Encounter

-This document defines the essential narrative and mechanical elements of a Dungeons & Dragons encounter.
+This document defines the essential mechanical and narrative elements of a Dungeons & Dragons encounter.
+A pre-written encounter is a small-scope framework meant to help GMs facilitate a high-quality play experience with minimal preperation.

+Since publication, ths encounter has sold a handful of copies.

+Career skills on display:

-Its purpose is to give game masters a high-quality, low-investment scene to present to their players.
-It displays my ability to design and write compact, scannable, and interesting reference material.
-It's also an example of my ability to work with beta testers (play testers) and illustrators.
-I created it with Adobe InDesign.
+- my ability to design and write compact, scannable, and interesting reference material

-This was the first encounter document that I published.
-Since publication, it has sold a handful of copies.
+- my ability to work with beta testers (play testers) and illustrators
+- my ability to work with Adobe InDesign